openmobilityfoundation/mobility-data-specification/modes/README.md

 ### Journey Attributes

-The `journey_attributes` array allows additional mode-specific information about the nature of a journey to be described.
+The `journey_attributes` object allows additional mode-specific information about the nature of a journey to be described.
 See each [mode definition](#list-of-supported-modes) for details.

 ### Trip Type